Yo, new to this but I wanna ride buoys and I don't wanna go to Havasu every time. Is there always a buoy track set up at Bartlett?

 Re: Bartlett buoy track?

-White trash non-sense?
-Your not from around here are you lol'96 Suuuperjet: 84mm 61x, ported, B-pipe, Dual 44's, Newmiller head 220psi w/girdle, Skat big hub, footholds, AMG green hell mango matte.
+'96 Suuuperjet: 84mm 61x, ported, B-pipe, Dual 44's, Newmiller head 220psi w/girdle, Skat big hub, footholds, AMG green hell mango matte.

 '95 Raider 701: Fiberglass not SMC, Hydrotrailer hitch, ugly purple and yellow everywhere.